Maleic acid: Isomerization to fumaric acid

 The major industrial use of maleic acid is its conversion to fumaric acid.
 This conversion, an isomerization, is catalysed by a variety of reagents, such as mineral acids and thiourea.
 Again, the large difference in water solubility makes fumaric acid purification easy.

 The isomerization is a popular topic in schools.
 Maleic acid and fumaric acid do not spontaneously interconvert because rotation around a carbon carbon double bond is not energetically favourable.
 However, conversion of the cis isomer into the trans isomer is possible by photolysis in the presence of a small amount of bromine.
 Light converts elemental bromine into a bromine radical, which attacks the alkene in a radical addition reaction to a bromo-alkane radical; and now single bond rotation is possible.
 The bromine radicals recombine and fumaric acid is formed.
+The use of catalytic amounts of aqueous thiyl radicals also accelerates the isomerization reaction.
 In another method (used as a classroom demonstration), maleic acid is transformed into fumaric acid through the process of heating the maleic acid in hydrochloric acid solution.
 Reversible addition (of H+) leads to free rotation about the central C-C bond and formation of the more stable and less soluble fumaric acid.

 Some bacteria produce the enzyme maleate isomerase, which is used by bacteria in nicotinate metabolism.
 This enzyme catalyses isomerization between fumarate and maleate.